Calcium and the Vegan Diet

 The greens mentioned in the previous section—collard greens, mustard greens, bok-choy, and kale—are all low in oxalates, and are therefore superb sources of calcium.

-But don’t just start gobbling calcium supplements without paying heed to your total intake.
-Too much calcium can easily lead to kidney stones (which are excruciating to pass), so make sure that your combined calcium intake from food and supplements doesn’t exceed 1300 mg. per day.
+But don’t just start gobbling supplements without paying heed to your total intake.
+Too much calcium can easily lead to kidney stones (which are excruciating to pass), so make sure that your combined intake from food and supplements doesn’t exceed 1300 mg. per day.

 Vitamin D and Exercise